-- 2) The Company has no Holding or Subsidiary Companies. - 3) During the last five years immediately preceding the date of Balance Sheet, the Company has neither issued any shares as bonus shares nor for consideration other than cash and has not bought back any shares. - 4) Rights, preferences and restrictions in respect of equity shares issued by the Company - a.
+Issued any shares for consideration other than cash; or

+Bought back any equity shares.

+- 4) Rights, preferences and restrictions in respect of equity shares issued by the Company - a.
 The company has issued only one class of equity shares having a par value of Rs.
 10 each.
 The equity shares of the company having par value of Rs.10/rank pari-passu in all respects including voting rights and entitlement to dividend. - b.
-The Company declares dividend on equity shares.
-In the event of declaration of interim dividend, the same is as per the decision of the Board of Directors.
-Final dividend is proposed by Board of Directors and approved by the shareholders of the Company at the Annual General Meeting. - c.
-In the event of liquidation, shareholders will be entitled to receive the remaining assets of the company after distribution of all preferential amounts.
-The distribution will be proportionate to the number of equity shares held by the shareholder.
+Dividend on equity shares, if declared, is based on the recommendation of the Board of Directors c.
+In the event of liquidation of the Company, equity shareholders are entitled to receive the remaining assets of the Company after settlement of all preferential obligations.
+The distribution among the equity shareholders will be made in proportion to their shareholding